ihussain0910/BioKwondo/README.md

 - **Custom LSTM Models**: Deep learning models that provide detailed feedback for technique improvement.

 ## Repository Structure
-'''BioKwondo/
+'''
+BioKwondo/
 │
-├── biokwondo.py # Main script for running the BioKwondo application ├── feedback_generation.py # Handles the generation of feedback based on model predictions ├── mp_helpers.py # Helper functions for MediaPipe operations └── Models/ # Trained models for action recognition and feedback generation'''
+├── biokwondo.py # Main script for running the BioKwondo application ├── feedback_generation.py # Handles the generation of feedback based on model predictions ├── mp_helpers.py # Helper functions for MediaPipe operations └── Models/ # Trained models for action recognition and feedback generation
+'''

 ## Installation
 To get started with BioKwondo, follow these steps: